-- Attention should be made to the HSE's Safe Use of Vertical Spindle Moulding Machines Information Sheet No.18 and any revisions. - 2.
-After work, release the router plunge to protect the cutter. - 3.
-Always use a push-stick or push-block when making any cut less than 300mm in length or when feeding the last 300mm of the cut. - The opening around the cutter should be reduced to a minimum using suitably sized insert rings in the table and closing the back fence cheeks or fitting a false fence on the back fence. - 5.
-Whenever possible use a work holding device or jig to secure component being machined. - 6.
-Ensure attachment is securely fitted to the workbench, with table surface at approximately hip height.
+- After work, release the router plunge to protect the cutter. - Always use a push-stick or pushblock for last 300mm of the cut. - Whenever possible use a work holding device or jig to secure component being machined. - Ensure attachment is securely fitted to the workbench, with table surface at approximately hip height.

-- 7. Ensure a No-Volt Release Switch is fixed to or adjacent to the attachment, is easily accessible and that it is used correctly. - In router table (inverted) mode, stand to the front right of the table.
-The cutter will rotate anti-clockwise when viewed from top so the feed direction is from the right (against the rotation of the cutter). - 9.
-In overhead mode, stand to the front left of the machine table and the feed direction is from the left. - 10.
-Do not reach underneath table or put your hands or fingers at any time in the cutting path while tool is connected to a power supply. - 11.
-Never thickness timber between the back of the cutter and the backfence.
+- Ensure a No-Volt Release Switch is fixed to or adjacent to the attachment and that it is used correctly. - Check the direction of the workpiece is always opposite to the cutter's direction of rotation. - Do not use awkward or uncomfortable hand positions. - Do not reach underneath table or put your hands or fingers at any time in the cutting path while tool is connected to a power supply.